akrzemi1/papers/notes/contracts_explained.md

 Under this view, when one sees a declaration containing preprocessing token `axiom`, one is inclined to think that this declaration is equivalent to clang's `__builtin_assume()` or MSVC's `__assume()`.

+This interpretation is incorrect, as contract declarations -- regardless of the level -- only declare when a part of program before the declaration contains a bug.
+They never declare absolute truths about te program state.

 Making use of contract declarations
 -----------------------------------